 The term ‘payment orchestration’ can be used by companies with subtly different operating models.

-However, an almost hybrid model of this exists.
-It involves orchestration providers offering a solution that favours their own preferred payment networks.
+- Hybrid Model: The hybrid model involves orchestration providers offering a solution that favors their own preferred payment networks.

 There isn’t currently a clear distinction between these kinds of providers.
 Some in the industry believe that there should be.